Idiosyncratic Combo Levels

 - Originally came from cricket, where it involves the very impressive and rare feat of taking three wickets in three consecutive deliveries.
 Apparently the first time anyone did it in a Test match, the fans clubbed together to buy him a commemorative hat, hence the name.

-- Its most widely known uses today are in The Beautiful Game and Ice Hockey, when a player scores three times in a game.
+- Its most widely known uses today are in Association Football and Ice Hockey, when a player scores three times in a game.
 Ice hockey takes it a bit more literal than usual - if a player scores a hat trick, fans traditionally throw their hats onto the ice after his third goal.

 - Ice hockey also a few variations on the hat trick.
 A "natural hat trick" occurs when a player scores three times in a game without anyone else scoring in between - this was the original definition of "hat trick" in hockey.
 A "Gordie Howe hat trick" is when a player gets a goal, an assist, and into a fight all in one game (the Trope Namer was renowned for his ability to both score goals and fight opponents, though he only did it twice in his whole NHL career).
 "Rat trick" was coined in 1996 after Florida Panthers captain Scott Mellanby killed a rat with his hockey stick in the locker room, then scored a pair of goals with that same stick during the game.